The Book of the Moment Club

 We are all well aware that there are pros and cons regarding social media, as in any other sphere of our life.
 I, for one, often hold a grudge against certain aspects of social media, like: ‘what about our privacy, though?’
 It can be, really, seen as hypocrisy on my part.

-If it weren’t for the social media, we would never get in contact with some really interesting colleagues or find the most interesting reads books, short stories or articles.
+If it weren’t for social media, we would never get in contact with some really interesting colleagues or find the most interesting reads books, short stories, or articles.

-Through the social media, I have met a few really interesting, prolific and gifted writers and several times got involved in different projects with them.
+Through social media, I have met a few really interesting, prolific, and gifted writers and several times got involved in different projects with them.

 The Book of the Moment Club pre-screens books for their quality and chooses very fine work to be presented.
 I was rather fortunate to be offered to work with Caleb and Stephen on such a worthy project and more than fortunate to have my book, ‘The Mosaic of the Broken Soul’ selected for membership of this fine club, as you will immediately notice that the bar is set rather high (William Faulkner and John Grisham are featuring among the selected list).

 This is, in short, what Caleb Pirtle III said about the Club:

 “The Book of the Moment Club will be featuring new books each day, and with the Mobile Web Device, you can find out what great new books are being showcased as soon as they’re added in the morning.

 We let the author tell you about the book, the story behind the book, the inspiration of the book, or maybe his or her own philosophy about writing.